Skip to main content

 Information, advice and guidance from personal adviser

-This is how we support young people who are allocated on our case load and who are NEET.
+This is how we support young people who are allocated on our case load and who are NEET (not in education, employment or training).

-IAG is available to all LAC aged 16 and over, and we have a direct link with social worker cases in the 16+ team and 18+ team.
+IAG (information, advice and guidance) is available to all LAC (looked after children) aged 16 and over.
+We have a direct link with social worker cases in the 16+ and 18+ teams.
+We'll:

-• offer intensive one to one support to help move young person from NEET to Education , employment or training
+• offer intensive one to one support to help move the young person from NEET to education, employment or training

 • offer IAG to young people on education, employment and training pathways

-• support young people to apply for college and training, make applications and follow up support for Interviews to secure place
+• support young people to apply for college and training, make applications and follow up support for interviews to secure a place

-• support young people to seek work and apply for training opportunities such as apprenticeships and study programme and other PDO’s such as Princes Trust
+• support young people to seek work and apply for training opportunities such as apprenticeships, study programmes and other PDO’s such as Princes Trust

-• support young people to look for work, create CV and help apply for jobs
+• support young people to look for work, create a CV and help apply for jobs

 • offer advice and support on interview skills and to try and secure work

-• support young people to look at all options available to them when they are NEET to try and
+• support young people to look at all options available to them when they're NEET

-• encourage young people to gain skills through volunteering, work placements
+• encourage young people to gain skills through volunteering and work placements

-• liaise with multi agencies to support young people when they are NEET, YOT, social services, semi independent placement or foster carers
+• liaise with multi agencies to support young people when they're NEET, YOT (Youth Offending Team), social services, semi independent placement or foster carers

 • liaise with college and training providers